Community, Liberation, Indigenous, and Eco-Psychologies

 What does a doctoral degree in this specialization prepare one for in terms of career opportunities?

 Work in nonprofits, foundations, community groups, environmental initiatives; formal and informal education (high schools, community colleges, liberal arts colleges, universities, retreat centers, prisons, alternative learning centers, youth programs, medical and nursing education, workshop leaders, adult education, organizational training); writing and publication; diversity training; prison reform and restorative justice initiatives; arts-based community building; trauma healing; advocacy and grassroots coalitions; social justice; documentary filmmaking; organizational development, evaluation, and consulting; peacebuilding and community dialogue; health services (including hospice); spiritual direction; NGO’s (nongovernmental organizations); planning, visioning, and evaluation; urban planning; land preservation; peak oil planning and sustainability issues; local food initiatives, community gardens, permaculture; intentional communities; philanthropy; microlending and economic alternatives.
-We welcome other areas that would be served by studying depth psychology with an emphasis in community psychology, liberation psychology, and ecopsychology!
+We welcome other areas that would be served by studying depth psychology with an emphasis in Community, Liberation, Indigenous, and Eco-Psychologies!

-What qualities are looked for in considering an applicant for admission to Community Psychology, Liberation Psychology, and Ecopsychology Specialization?
+What qualities are looked for in considering an applicant for admission to Community, Liberation, Indigenous, and Eco-Psychologies Specialization?

 The Admissions Committee looks at the applicant’s potential for meaningful graduate level work, past educational experience, oral and written skills, creative goals and abilities, and personal readiness.
 We value previous life experience in and commitment to community and environmental issues.
 Our specialization requires learners who are self-motivated as independent scholars and critical thinkers with an imagination for the possible.